Effects of wavelength on vortex structure and turbulence kinetic energy transfer of flow over undulated cylinders: Introduction

+The modified oscillatory response is likely responsible for the ability of seals to track prey via hydrodynamic trail following \cite{dehnhardt_seal_1998,dehnhardt2001,schulte-pelkum_tracking_2007}.
+The whiskers are sensitive to disturbances in the water as they have been shown to minimize vortex-induced-vibration (VIV), resulting in a larger signal to noise ratio \cite{hanke_harbor_2010,miersch_flow_2011,kottapalli_harbor_2015}.
+Hanke et al. \cite{hanke_harbor_2010} showed that flow over the harbor seal whisker geometry resulted in a 40\% reduction in average drag and 90\% reduction in oscillating lift forces compared with a smooth cylinder at $\Rey=500$.
+Given these qualities, the undulated seal whisker geometry has inspired research of biomimetic designs such as flow sensors \cite{beem_calibration_2013,kottapalli_harbor_2015} and turbine blades \cite{shyam_application_2015,ahlman_wake_2020} among others.

-The undulated cylinder topography inspired by harbor seal whiskers shows potential for passive flow control, but has greater complexity than the previously mentioned surfaces with out-of-phase surface undulations along both the streamwise and transverse directions. \citet{hanke_harbor_2010} showed that flow over the harbor seal whisker geometry resulted in a 40\% reduction in average drag and 90\% reduction in oscillating lift forces compared with a smooth cylinder at $\Rey=500$.
-The specific geometry and parameters generated by \citeauthor{hanke_harbor_2010} is widely used in fluid flow investigations, with only a handful of papers exploring geometry modifications, or examining how changing the undulation parameters affects the forces and/or resulting wake structures.
-Simulations by \citet{witte_wake_2012} compared a the undulated topography with one having twice the nominal wavelength and found no change in drag but considerable reduction in root-mean-square (RMS) lift for the higher wavelength model. \citet{hans_whisker-like_2013} simulated flow over the topography with and without undulations and concluded that optimal force reduction was achieved with the inclusion of both thickness and chord-length undulations.
-A 90-degree offset between the pair of undulations produced the required secondary vortex structures to stabilize the shear layer as reported by \citet{liu_phase-difference_2019} and further supported by \citet{yoon_effect_2020}.
-Work by \citet{lyons_flow_2020} identified the most important geometric parameters affecting the flow response as the aspect ratio, the two undulation amplitudes, and the undulation wavelength.
+However, the seal whisker geometry has greater complexity than the previously mentioned passive control surfaces due to out-of-phase surface undulations along both the streamwise and transverse directions.
+Experiments employing real seal whiskers have shown vibrations over a broad range of frequencies when subjected to disturbances in the incoming flow \cite{Murphy2017}.
+PIV in the wake of real elephant seal whiskers displayed faster wake recovery for flow over the undulating elephant seal whisker versus a smooth whisker \cite{bunjevac_wake_2018}.
+The specific geometry and parameters generated by Hanke et al. are widely used in fluid flow investigations, with only a handful of papers exploring geometry modifications, or examining how changing the undulation parameters affects the forces and/or resulting wake structures.
+Simulations by Witte et al. \cite{witte_wake_2012} compared the undulated topography with two different wavelengths found no change in drag but considerable reduction in root-mean-square (RMS) lift for the higher wavelength model.
+Hans et al. \cite{hans_whisker-like_2013} simulated flow over the topography with and without undulations and concluded that optimal force reduction was achieved with the inclusion of undulations along both the thickness and chord length.
+A 90-degree offset between the pair of undulations produced the required secondary vortex structures to stabilize the shear layer as reported by Liu et al. \cite{liu_phase-difference_2019} and further supported by Yoon et al. \cite{yoon_effect_2020}.